 Market Assessment: Our Compensation Committee evaluates our existing NEO compensation program against market practices.
-In so doing, the Committee asked Mercer, the Committee's current compensation consulting firm, to assess our compensation program for the NEOs, identify considerations that could inform compensation for fiscal 2012 and advise as to current market practices, trends and plan designs related to executive compensation.
-In connection with its work, Mercer reviewed information provided to the Committee by our CPO in addition to providing data from their own research and data bases.
+In so doing, the Committee asked Mercer, the Committee's current compensation consulting firm, to assess our compensation program for the NEOs, identify considerations that could inform compensation decisions for fiscal 2013 and advise as to current market practices, trends and plan designs related to executive compensation.
+In connection with its work, Mercer reviewed data from their own research and databases.
 This information was used primarily as supplemental data to assist the Compensation Committee in understanding current market practices related to executive compensation, and not for specific or mathematical benchmarking.
-In its assessment of our compensation program for our NEOs, Mercer generally confirmed that the amounts of compensation are consistent with market compensation for similar-sized and comparable professional services and content companies, and that the program has been aligned with and is sensitive to corporate performance.
+In its assessment of our compensation program for our NEOs, Mercer confirmed that the amounts of compensation are consistent with market compensation for similar-sized and comparable professional services and content companies, and that the program has been aligned with and is sensitive to corporate performance.
 Further, Mercer advised that the compensation program contains features that reinforce significant alignment with shareholders and a long-term focus, and blends subjective assessment and policies in a way that addresses known and perceived risks.